seojeonghyeon/Information-Knowledge-Management-System-Using-by-Spring-Framework/README.md

 * [Preview](#Preview)

 ## Introduction

-  The janitor who manages trash bins in many buildings has the difficulty of going around and checking the bins every time.
-So we suggest a solution of trash bins monitoring system.
-This system Contributes easy manages for janitor.
-We used some platforms that 'Spring framework for server', 'ARTIK 053 for hardware', 'Android Studio for smartphone'.
+  Every house has a variety of information and knowledge assets, such as books or CDs/DVDs.
+However, managing information assets at home is very difficult.
+This project manages the information knowledge assets held at home through the creation, distribution and recognition of QR-Codes.
+In addition, it records and stores the status and impressions of individual information and knowledge assets so that individuals can systematically manage smart information knowledge even at home.
+We used some platforms that 'Spring framework for server', 'Android Studio for smartphone'.
 'Spring Framework' is a server development tools for Java.
 This project was done a 'Spring Framework' applied 'MVC patterns(JSP+Spring Framework, RESTful API, Firebase).
-The server was communicated hardware of 'ARTIK 530' and smartphone of 'Android'.
-'ARTIK053' is a platform supported 'ARTIK' of SAMSUNG.
-Support for that platform is now deprecated(~2018).
-This platform was make up 'C' language in Tizen RT.
-Hardware is attached trash bins.
-Hardware check a trash bins and request a server add the checked values real time.
-So server saved the reqeusted values and show this values through web pages and Android smartphone.
+The server was communicated smartphone of 'Android'.
+Hardware is QR-code.
+Hardware is printed on web page and attached some things. server saved the QR-code values and show this values through web pages and Android smartphone.

 Some features of this project